nesterow/frontless/readme.md

 ## Features
 #### 1. Natural Routing
-All files ending with `*.riot` placed in the `pages` become site pages much like php scripts or html pages in the static sites.
+All files ending with `*.riot` placed in the `pages` become site pages, much like php scripts or html pages.
-Unlike `next.js` frontless does not provide complex routing schemes, so at the time all parameters can only be passed trough http query.
+Unlike `next.js`, Frontless does not provide complex routing schemes, so at the time all parameters can only be passed trough HTTP query.

 #### 2. Server side rendering
 All RiotJS components included in pages will render after all data is fetched.